romanwixinger/profiles-rest-api/documentation/AnswerPATCH.md

          "answers": "5/2",
           "correct": false,
          "skipped": false,
-         "comment": "I am not sure about the answer."
+         "comment": "I am not sure about the answer.", }
-     }
     ```